oracle/docker-images/OracleDatabase/README.md

 There are two ports that are exposed in this image:
 * 1521 which is the port to connect to the Oracle Database.
 * 5500 which is the port of Oracle Enterprise Manager Express.

+Once the container has been started you can connect to it just like to any other database:

+	sqlplus system/<your password>@//localhost:1521/ORCLCDB
+	sqlplus pdbadmin/<your password>@//localhost:1521/ORCLPDB1

 ## License
 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.